zenoss/twill/README.txt

 You don't need any other software; both pyparsing_ and mechanize_ are required but included with twill.

-Version 0.7.2 ("no obvious bugs") is available for download here_.
+Version 0.7.3 is available for download here_.
 The latest development version can be found at twill-latest.tar.gz_.
 There's a darcs repository for the project at http://darcs.idyll.org/~t/projects/twill/.

 Licensing
 ~~~~~~~~~

-twill 0.7.2 is licensed under the `GNU LGPL`_, although I am amenable
+twill 0.7.3 is licensed under the `GNU LGPL`_, although I am amenable
 to changing to an MIT-like license in the future.
 All code currently
 contained in twill is Copyright (C) 2005, C. Titus Brown
 <titus@caltech.edu>.